Analytically parameterized solutions for robust quantum control using smooth pulses: Analytical solutions to the robustness conditions

 Within this section, we assume that Eq.~\eqref{eq:robustness2} will be satisfied by doubling the interval to $\left[-\chi_f,\chi_f\right]$ and using symmetry as discussed above.
 Thus, we only need to focus on satisfying Eq.~\eqref{eq:robustness1}.
 This will ensure that the strength of the leading order noise term in the time-evolution operator vanishes at the final time, which is parametrized as $\chi_f$.
-We notice that this needs to hold only at the final time, and not necessarily at other times, so we introduce a complex valued function $\epsilon(\chi)$ which has the same functional form as the robustness condition as

-In terms of $\epsilon(\chi)$, the robustness condition translates into a boundary condition at the final time: $\epsilon(\chi_f) = 0$.
-By making a variable transformation